Cancerbackup: Symptoms

 Lymphoedema (swollen arm)

-Lymphoedema can also occur if the lymph nodes in the armpit have been treated by radiotherapy or have been removed by surgery.
-This can cause scarring that damages the lymph nodes that drain the arm.
-If the lymph glands of the armpit are damaged or blocked, they may be unable to drain fluid from the tissues in the arm or fight infection.
+Lymphoedema is the term used for swelling.
+Swelling of the arm can develop if secondary cancer cells block the lymph glands in the armpit.
+It can also occur if the lymph nodes in the armpit have been treated by radiotherapy or have been removed by surgery.
+If the lymph glands of the armpit are damaged or blocked, they may be unable to do their job of draining fluid from the tissues in the arm or fighting infection in the arm.
 Fluid then builds up, causing swelling.

 Secondary breast cancer in the bone

-The first sign of a secondary cancer in the bones is usually a nagging ache in the affected bone.
-This can become painful, making it difficult to get to sleep at night or to move around without taking painkillers.
+The first sign of a secondary cancer in the bones is usually a nagging ache in the bone.
+This can become painful, making it difficult to get to sleep at night, or to move around without taking painkillers.
 The pain is generally present both day and night, whereas an arthritic type pain is often worse early in the morning and is not there all the time.

 Women who have had treatment for breast cancer should always discuss any new pain which lasts more than two weeks with their doctor.
 It is very understandable to worry that a new ache or pain means the cancer has spread, but the cause is very often an everyday ache or muscle strain.
 Your doctor will do tests to find the cause of any continuing pain, which can help to put your mind at rest.

 A secondary cancer in the bone may gradually damage the bone.
-The damage only happens in the part affected by the cancer cells.
+The damage only happens in the part of the bone affected by the cancer cells.
 The more the bone is damaged, the weaker it becomes.
 Pain and weakness can make getting around difficult, and a bone that is very weak may break (fracture).

 Secondary breast cancer in a bone can be treated.
 For most women, treatment can be started long before the bone becomes weak enough to break or cause severe pain.